Related news

 Our museum wants to continue building on our relationships with the Egyptian-Australian community in order to activate the collection as an extension of the community, and work collaboratively together to provide new insights into ancient and modern Egypt.

-In 2022 the curators of the Nicholson Collection and our research partners from the Egypt's Dispersed Heritage Project, Heba Abd Al-Gawad and Alice Stevenson, invited members of the Egyptian-Australian community to a weekend long focus group to discuss the ways in which Egyptian heritage is interpreted and ways forward for participation.
-In 2023, we aim to grow our community connections, particularly focusing on on-campus participation.
+In 2022, the curators of the Nicholson Collection and our research partners from Egypt’s Dispersed Heritage Project, Dr Heba Abd Al-Gawad and Professor Alice Stevenson, invited members of the Egyptian-Australian community to a weekend long focus group to discuss the ways in which Egyptian heritage is interpreted and ways forward for participation.
+Since then, we have grown our community connections, focusing particularly on on-campus participation.
+In November 2023, we held the inaugural Egyptian cultural festival at the Museum, and in April 2025 we will celebrate ‘Sharm el-Nesseim’ (the ‘sniffing of the winds’) Springtime festival in Egypt (details coming soon).

 We are currently seeking members of the Sydney Egyptian-Australian community to participate in this initiative.
 Individuals are asked to arrange a meeting with the curators for an introduction to the Museum before taking a self-guided tour of the current exhibitions The Mummy Room and Pharaonic Obsessions: Ancient Egypt, an Australian Story.
 Participants will be asked to complete a survey on completion of their visit, which will contribute to future planning and engagement.

-To organise a time to participate, or find out more, please email Melanie Pitkin.
+To organise a time to participate, or find out more, please email Ali Ibrahim or Melanie Pitkin.

 Read about this initiative in our series for 'Egyptian Streets'